 Many children with ADHD need behavior therapy to help them interact appropriately with others.
-Parent training in these techniques most often takes 8 to 10 counseling sessions.
-Each session is 1 to 2 hours a week.
+Parent training in these techniques most often takes several counseling sessions.
+Each session may be 1 to 2 hours a week.

 Behavior therapy most often involves two basic principles:

 - Encouraging good behavior through praise or rewards.
 Praise for good behavior should immediately follow the behavior.

 - Allowing natural and logical consequences for negative behavior.

 Here are some things you can do to practice behavior therapy at different ages:

 - Be aware of your child's need for routine and structure.

 - Even small changes in a normal routine can upset your child.
 Warn your child ahead of time if something that isn't expected will happen.
 This can be something like taking a new route home from the grocery store.

 - Tell your child exactly what you expect before activities or events.

 - Do this throughout the day.
 For example, when you plan to go grocery shopping, make sure your child knows that they'll need to sit in the cart or hold your hand.
 Also, let your child know before you go in the store which specific items, if any, they'll be able to pick out.